zerowidth/jetlag/README.md

 ## Synopsis

-This gem patches ActiveRecord to handle timezones better.
-It fixes a few issues, most notably timezone / offset problems when reading and writing non-UTC timestamps to a database.
+This rails plugin patches ActiveRecord to fix the time quoting when timezones are involved, especially when using a non-UTC database.

-Jetlag adds the `ActiveRecord::Base.database_timezone` configuration option.
-When the Jetlag plugin is first loaded, it automatically sets this to `:utc`.
-If you would rather the database be treated according to `ENV["TZ"]`, set it to `:local`.
-To disable the patches altogether and return to AR's default behavior, set this value to `nil`.
+This started as a set of specs to explore the various combinations of ActiveRecord and related time zone settings and their effect on timestamp values as written and retrieved from a non-timezone-aware database.

+The underlying motivation was to figure out the edge cases that exist when a database is not running in UTC, and find where the ActiveRecord code fails to handle this correctly.
+Eventually it ended up becoming a patch to correct the invalid behavior.

 ## Rails 3

-Rails 3 timezone handling is fixed, especially with the default settings.
+Rails 3 timezone handling is correct, especially with the default settings.
 If your database is not in UTC, make sure `ENV["TZ"]` for your rails app is set appropriately, and set `ActiveRecord::Base.default_timezone = :local`.
 For more details, see the rails3 branch -- there are specs there showing that the